Dr Meshinchi explains the history behind Project Stella and why targeted therapies are so imperative in treating this disease.

 Image: Leukemia & Lymphoma Society (LLS)

-The manufacturing process for engineered T cells follows many complex and labor intensive procedures.
-The video at the bottom of this page highlights this process.
+The manufacturing process for engineered T cells follows many complex and labor-intensive procedures.